pourmalek/CovidVisualizedCountry/README.md

     .
 To examine different outcomes with different public health consequences and model performance implications

     .
-Graphs for other outcomes located in https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210610/graphs%20merge%2020210610.pdf and similar files, and in https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210610/output/merge, where 2021610 denotes the uptake date.
-They include all the provinces and territories available in JOHN, DELP, and IHME.
+Graphs for other outcomes located in https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210610/output/merge, and in https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210610/graphs%20merge%2020210610.pdf (and similar files), where 2021610 denotes the uptake date.
+Graphs include all the provinces and territories available in JOHN, DELP, and IHME.

 4. Calendar time of estimates coverage: All-time, followed by 2021